JosiasSena/GitHubGists/README.md

 # Github Gists

-A simple GitHub plugin that allows you to create gists.
+A simple GitHub plugin that allows you to create gists, and also view your gists from within your IDE.

 #### Features
  - Create Gist with keyboard shortcut (Command + Shift + J)